Dr. Jessica Vechakul

 Certified Depth Hypnosis Practitioner and Spiritual Counselor in Buddhist and shamanic belief systems, Foundation of the Sacred Stream – how I learned a modality with ancient roots and how to integrate these indigenous healing traditions with modern life

-Center for Mindful Psychotherapy – where I currently provide individual therapy and relationship counseling
+Center for Mindful Psychotherapy – where I provide mindfulness-based individual therapy and relationship counseling

 Women’s Therapy Center – where I practiced a social justice and relational approach to therapy

 Pacific Center for Human Growth – where I proudly served the LGBTQ community and advocated for racial equity